 Mā te āwhina, e ora ai te torohū o te kaiāwhina.

 Nurturing the limitless potential of the kaiāwhina workforce.

 The term ‘kaiāwhina’ is a taonga (treasure) that embodies the core essence and nature of an essential workforce that is passionate, resilient, diverse, skilled and committed to supporting hauora (holistic wellbeing) outcomes.
 Its origins stem from a desire to create a term to replace demeaning labels such as the ‘non-regulated’ or ‘unregulated’ health and disability workforce.

-The establishment of the Kaiāwhina Taskforce with wide health and disability sector engagement has meant a single point of overarching stewardship for Plan including co-sponsorship of the Ministry of Health Workforce and Careerforce and Consumer engagement on Taskforce and into the Plan.
+The establishment of the Kaiāwhina Taskforce with wide health and disability sector engagement has meant a single point of overarching stewardship for Plan including co-sponsorship of Te Whatu Ora Workforce and Toitū te Waiora and Consumer engagement on Taskforce and into the Plan.

 A Targeted Review of Qualifications (TRoQ) which reviewed a range of Level 2 – 6 Health and Wellbeing qualifications, on the NZQA qualification framework supported the formal recognition of competencies and transferrable skills.